Search

 Overview

-The goal of my research is to understand the mechanistic underpinnings of the cell signaling networks that contribute to cancer progression and resistance to therapy.
-My laboratory is currently focused on 1) testing the hypothesis that HULLK, the novel lncRNA we discovered, functions as an oncogene and a clinical biomarker in prostate cancer (PCa); 2) studying how heterotypic cell signaling in the tumor microenvironment determines sensitivity to immune checkpoint inhibitors; and 3) looking for combinatorial therapeutic targets in PCa.
+The goal of my research is to understand the mechanisms of cancer progression and resistance to therapy and translate those findings into the clinic.
+My laboratory is currently focused on 1) testing the hypothesis that HULLK, the novel lncRNA we discovered, functions as an oncogene and a clinical biomarker in PCa; 2) testing the hypothesis that co-targeting the transcription factor ERG with AR could be an effective treatment strategy for PCa by further developing a novel small molecule ERG inhibitors; 3) leveraging a validated in vitro multi-cell tumor microenvironment system that we developed to a) determine how heterotypic cell signaling in the tumor microenvironment determines sensitivity to immune checkpoint inhibitors, and b) to evaluate the impact of heightened cortisol levels, indicative of patient psychological distress, on tumor cell proliferation and response to cancer treatments.

 Current Projects